 Murdoch University’s Careers and Employment Centre has great resources to help you write an excellent CV/Resume, address Selection Criteria (with samples), and identify your employability skills.

 The MSEL program requires participants to undergo a Leadership Development Camp designed to level-up your transferrable skills.
 Transferrable skills are those that can be recognised, developed, and applied across a number of settings and contexts.
 They are not skills tied to your subject area.
 They are skills that are used in all subject areas, and indeed, in all areas of your life.
-The event is held at the end of orientation week in semester one over the 23rd, 24th, 25th, and returning early on the 26th of February.
+The event is held at the beginning of semester one at the end of the first study week from the 28th of February and returning at 9am on the 2nd of March.

 MSEL Camp with cover areas and topics such as: